joaoqalves/web2py-oauth2/README.md

 * MongoDB
 * PyMongo

-I have tested with Python 2.7, MongoDB 2.0.7 and pymongo 2.2.1, but I guess it should work properly with other versions.
+I have tested with Python 2.7, MongoDB 2.0.7 and pymongo 2.2.1, but it should work properly with other versions.
 NOTE: The OAuthStorage class is extensible, so you can work with DAL if you implement it.